krajzeg/compact-conflict/README.md

 Compact Conflict
 ================

-You can [play it right here](http://krajzeg.github.io/compact-conflict) on Github.
+A minuscule risk-based strategy game created for [JS13k 2014](http://js13kgames.com/).
+Less than 13kB minified and zipped.

-A minuscule risk-based strategy game for [JS13k 2014](http://js13kgames.com/).
+You can **[play it right here](http://krajzeg.github.io/compact-conflict)** on Github.

 #### The code